Research and development

 Removal of metals

-Removal of metal is considered a key factor for all secondary raw materials, with the exception of incineration in large facilities.
+Removal of metal is considered a key factor for all secondary raw materials, with the exception of incineration in large industrial facilities.
 In order to control which residual metals may be present in the secondary raw material, we have chosen to combine the use of magnets and metal detectors.
 Our experience with Eddy Current technology is that it is expensive, large, and does not provide sufficient precision for most products that can utilize secondary raw material produced from reclaimed wood.
 The main areas for R&D in metal removal are:

 • Guarantee the maximum size of residual metal materials in the raw material